 In 2007, the Colorado Rapids began the introduction of four new mascots for the club!
-Each new mascot is an animal naturally found in the Rocky Mountain Arsenal National Wildlife Refuge, which is adjacent to the Rapids' home at the Dick's Sporting Goods Park complex!
+Each new mascot is an animal naturally found in the Rocky Mountain Arsenal National Wildlife Refuge, which is adjacent to the Rapids' home at Dick's Sporting Goods Park!

-The Rapids mascots can be seen pumping up the crowd at home games at Dick's Sporting Goods Park and at various events in our community all year long!
+The Rapids mascots can be seen pumping up the crowd at Dick's Sporting Goods Park and at various events in our community all year long!
 Meet the Rapids mascots below:

 Birthday: July 4, 2007

-The Rapids kicked off the new tradition in their mascot department on Independence Day with their newest mascot being the symbol of the USA, the American bald eagle!
+The Rapids kicked off the new tradition in their mascot department on July 4, 2007 with their newest mascot being the symbol of the USA, the American bald eagle!
 Adding to the importance of honoring this sacred bird is the fact that the week Edson was introduced, the bald eagle had been taken off the endangered species list for the first time in 40 years!

 Birthday: Aug.
 26, 2007

 Marco Van Bison is an American Bison, or more commonly known by its misnomer, buffalo.
-The American Bison was recently reintroduced with a brand-new herd this year at the Rocky Mountain Arsenal in March.
+A new herd of American Bison was reintroduced to the Rocky Mountain Arsenal in March 2007.
 The bison was almost hunted to extinction in late 19th century, but has experienced a true resurgence, as there are now more than 200,000 bison in North America.

 The Rapids chose Marco to be their second of four mascots because the bison symbolizes strength, tenacity, and freedom, qualities that the Rapids hold in high esteem.

 The Rapids unveiled the club’s third of their four new mascots, "Jorge el Mapache", at the team's final regular season match of 2007, on October 20.